Dimensional reduction for sampled priors and application to photometric redshift distributions: Summary

-We have shown the utility of this technique for the case when $\vecn$ represents the redshift distributions of galaxies in DES.
-The resulting modeled distribution of $n(z)$'s is more faithful to the original sample than the previous \textit{ad hoc} method of shifting and stretching the mean $n(z)$ to mimic the samples' range.
-While this difference has minimal consequence for the posterior cosmological parameter estimates in the DES Y6 analysis, the mode-projection method is better motivated and will produce more accurate posteriors in future experiments where the $n(z)$ prior's uncertainty is a dominant contributor to the cosmological posterior.
+While this new approach to marginalizing over $n(z)$ has minimal consequence for the posterior cosmological parameter estimates in the DES Y6 analysis, the mode-projection method is better motivated and will produce more accurate posteriors in future experiments where the $n(z)$ prior's uncertainty is a dominant contributor to the cosmological posterior, and can be generally applicable to other analyses where critical nuisance parameters do not have evaluable priors.

+The compression technique is applicable to any inference with a high-dimensional prior known only through a set of samples.
+In the cosmological realm, one case of high-dimensional nuisance parameters might be a binned representation of the absolute response vs wavelength $\lambda$ of some imaging bands used in constructing Type~Ia supernova Hubble diagrams, as constrained by observations of a finite sample of spectrophotometric samples.
+Another case might be detailed power spectrum $P_\delta(k,z)$ of density fluctuations created by gravity plus baryonic forces, as constrained by ensembles or jackknife samples of numerical simulations.
+This likelihood-aware PCA should be of use to inferences in a broad range of fields.

 \textbf{Contributions:} GB devised the compression method, wrote the relevant code, and wrote the article text.
 MT derived the relevant derivative matrices, and Wd'A applied the method to the DES Maglim bin and produced figures.
 Authors Wd'A, MT, AA, AA, GG, and BY developed the redshift samples used in the demonstration, integrated the code into DES pipelines, and advised on the implementation and text.
 The remaining authors have made contributions to this paper that include, but are not limited to, the construction of DECam and other aspects of collecting the data; data processing and calibration; developing broadly used methods, codes, and simulations; running the pipelines and validation tests; and promoting the science analysis.